 Landing Page Best Practices

-Okay, now that we’ve gone through what landing pages are and how you can use them, let’s run down a few more best practices.
+Okay, now that we’ve gone through what landing pages are and how you can use them, let’s run down a few more best practices for selling your music.

 1. Keep the Background Simple